MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ![PC authoring](media/pc-authoring.PNG "PC authoring")

-## Install, open, and sign in to the PC application
+## Install, open, and sign in to the PC app
 Use these instructions to install the app (if it hasn't already been installed for you) and to sign in.

 ### Install the app